-*Many LSATs these days (and most in 2019-2020, in fact) are nondisclosed exams, meaning you won't get a copy of the test like you do for the other three.
+*Many LSATs these days (and most in 2019-2020, in fact) are nondisclosed exams, meaning you won't get a copy of the test like you do for the other, disclosed administrations.
 You'll simply see your score and percentile.
 So your account icons still go from green to grey, but you won't have as many icons since the test content links aren't present.
 Same principle, slightly different presentation.

 LSAC Green Icon Image courtesy of reddit user /drewleighderm